 To learn more about the different forms of agency, read this post.

-They are paid a percentage of the commission that has been negotiated with the homeowner through the listing agreement.
+No. Buyer Representatives are paid a percentage of the commission that has already been negotiated with the homeowner through the listing agreement.
 This commission will be paid on the sale regardless of whether or not a Buyer Representative is involved.
 In other words, having your own representation costs you nothing .

 Can my Buyer Representative help me buy homes listed with other Realtors and other Brokerages?